Opportunities are intended for Global Compact stakeholders unless otherwise indicated.

 For further information or to submit an example, please contact Anita Househam (email@example.com).

-Call to Action: Anti-Corruption and the Post-2015 Development Agenda
+Call to Action: Anti-Corruption and the Global Development Agenda

-The Global Compact has collected business perspectives on the need to integrate anti-corruption into the Post-2015 Development Agenda.
-The Call to Action statement urges Governments to promote anti-corruption measures and implement related policies to establish systems of good governance.
+The Call to Action is an appeal by the private sector to Governments to promote anti-corruption measures and to implement policies that will establish systems of good governance.
+The Call to Action urges Governments to underscore anti-corruption and good governance as fundamental pillars of a sustainable and inclusive global economy.
 Companies are encouraged to join this critical effort to help bring corporate sustainability to the next level by addressing corruption in all its forms.